 SUBJECTS TAUGHT IN THE MIDDLE YEARS

-Our differentiation approach in learning offers the possibility to Italian mother-tongue students to follow a curriculum which meets the requirements set by the Italian State school system and to international students to learn the language of the host country.
+Our differentiated approach in learning offers the possibility for Italian mother-tongue students to follow a curriculum which meets the requirements set by the Italian State school system and for international students to learn the language of the host country.

 While following the same approach to teaching, each class follows the Italian programme which follows the Italian ministerial guidelines, with the aim of achieving the learning objectives required by the Italian school system, adopting textbooks that would be used in the Italian school.
 Italian mother tongue speakers will follow the preparation for the Italian State Middle School final exams (Terza Media Exams).
 Following the ministerial CLIL* approach, the subjects of history, geography, science, art, music, computers, English, mathematics and physical education are taught in English.

 Pupils who are not proficient in Italian are placed in the Italian language acquisition programme.